aredden/flux-fp8-api/README.md

 -   [Examples](#examples)
 -   [License](#license)

+### Updates 08/24/24

+-   Add config options for levels of quantization for the flow transformer:
+    -   `quantize_modulation`: Quantize the modulation layers in the flow model.
+If false, adds ~2GB vram usage for moderate precision improvements `(default: true)`
+    -   `quantize_flow_embedder_layers`: Quantize the flow embedder layers in the flow model.
+If false, adds ~512MB vram usage, but precision improves considerably. `(default: false)`
+-   Override default config values when loading FluxPipeline, e.g. `FluxPipeline.load_pipeline_from_config_path(config_path, **config_overrides)`

+#### Fixes

+-   Fix bug where loading text encoder from HF with bnb will error if device is not set to cuda:0

+**note:** prequantized flow models will only work with the specified quantization levels as when they were created. e.g. if you create a prequantized flow model with `quantize_modulation` set to false, it will only work with `quantize_modulation` set to false, same with `quantize_flow_embedder_layers`.

 ## Installation

 This repo _requires_ at least pytorch with cuda=12.4 and an ADA gpu with fp8 support, otherwise `torch._scaled_mm` will throw a CUDA error saying it's not supported.
 To install with conda/mamba: